hisahi/ellipse1100/README.md

 # Ellipse 1100
 ![Ellipse 1100 Banner](https://raw.githubusercontent.com/hisahi/ellipse1100/master/assets/banner.png)

-Some time in early 1986, a relatively obscure corporation called the ''Ellipse Data Electronics'' released a new computer model, the 16-bit ''Ellipse 1100'' that many considered a continuation of their earlier 8-bit Ellipse 100 line, which had been a marginal market success.
+Some time in late 1986, a relatively obscure corporation called the ''Ellipse Data Electronics'' released a new computer model, the 16-bit ''Ellipse 1100'' that many considered a continuation of their earlier 8-bit Ellipse 100 line, which had been a marginal market success.
 However, the 1100